 A Spooky Treat - A conversation with Joseph & Freya

-With the Writer Spotlight Series, we create a positive image for Black girls to refer to, by having conversations with different writers and illustrators.
+With the Writer Spotlight Series, we create a positive image for young girls to refer to, by having conversations with different writers and illustrators.
 This month we have been doing Q&As with many writers, to get to know more about them and their work.
 Here, we are showcasing all the questions we have asked Joseph Coelho and Freya Hartas the author and illustrator of Zombierella and Frankenstiltskin.

 Our latest Birthday Issue is out now - Buy Now